Lohithkumar088/E-commerce-website-for-furniture/README.md

 # E-commerce-website-for-furniture

-# 🛋️ Mobillio Furniture Store
+# 🛋️ ModCasa Furniture Store

 A modern and responsive furniture store web application built with **React**, **TypeScript**, **Tailwind CSS**, and **Vite**.
 This project demonstrates a smooth user experience with animated transitions, dynamic routing, and a clean, minimalist UI.